-Feel free to email us at firstname.lastname@example.org, it will create a support case, and our engineers will help you directly.
+Feel free to email us at email@example.com to create a support case.
+Our engineers will help you directly.

 STEP 1: Download and Install Firewalla App